tommi1hirvonen/Biflow/README.md

 ## 3.3.
 User roles

+### Primary roles

+Users can have one and only one primary role assigned to them.
+Adding users without a primary role is not supported.

+#### Viewer

-- Viewer
+Viewer users can
-    - Can view
+- view
-        - Job details
+    - job details
-        - Step details
+    - step details
-        - Schedules
+    - schedules
-        - Executions
+    - executions
-    - Can subscribe for notifications
+- subscribe to jobs and steps for execution notifications
-- Operator
+#### Operator
-    - In addition to the same rights as the Viewer role
+In addition to the same rights as the viewer role, operators can
-        - Can manage schedules
+- manage (create, edit & delete) schedules
-        - Can execute jobs manually
+- execute jobs manually on demand
-        - Can edit job parameters
+- edit job parameters

-- Editor
+#### Editor
-    - In addition to the same rights as the Operator role
+In addition to the same rights as the operator role, editors can
-        - Can edit jobs and steps
+- manage (create, edit & delete) all jobs and steps
+- view stack traces of failed and cancelled steps (when available)

-- Admin
+#### Admin
-    - In addition to the same rights as the Editor role
+In addition to the same rights as the editor role, admins can
-        - Can manage users and global settings
+- manage users and global settings
-        - Can manage other users' subscriptions
+- manage other users' subscriptions

-        - Can view stack traces of failed and cancelled steps (when available)
+### Secondary roles

+Secondary roles can be assigned to non-admin users to extend their user rights.

+#### SettingsEditor
+- Allows users to manage endpoint settings
+    - SQL and tabular connections
+    - Data Factory instances
+    - Function Apps
+    - Qlik Cloud endpoints
+    - Storage account endpoints

+#### DataTableMaintainer
+- Allows users to maintain and edit all data tables

 ## 3.4.
 Encryption